-Red panic button by Ultimate communication software Ltd: The application enables users to push a central button and allow immediate contact with various emergency services, providing instant details of your location.
+Red panic button by Ultimate communication software Ltd: The application enables users to push a central button on their phone screen to allow immediate contact with a carer, friend, or family member who can respond or contact the emergency services, with details of your location.
+Pros: Allows for quick SOS email/text/social media link when the user needs help.
+Cons: Can reduce battery life even when not in use, as it is always tracking your location.
 Apple or Android.
 Version: 1.4.109.
 Storage Space: 21.1MB.
-Cost £4.99.
-Last reviewed: April 2019.
-Pros: Allows for quick SOS email/text/social media link when user needs help.
-Cons: Can reduce battery life even when not in use, as it is always tracking your location.
+Cost: £4.99

 My SOS family by my SOS Ltd: SOS alert app works when the user presses and holds the ‘help me’ button in the app, it sends an automated help text, email, or call to the nominated person/s number with a link to the user’s Google map location.
 There is an option for the person to add text or photo with a reason for needing help.
 The app can also be opened and help requested through a voice-activated virtual assistant (e.g. Alexa) or help activated by a voice trigger phrase within the first minute of opening the app.
 It also has the facility to set a timer with a custom message, so if the person is unable to cancel because something’s happened (e.g. not returning from the toilet in the expected time due to a fall), SOS alerts are automatically sent when the countdown reaches zero.
 Pros: The person receiving the notification can reply to take ownership, and the app then notifies other responders that the help request is being dealt with.
 Cons: The person needs to recognise the need for help and be able to open the app to access the help button.
 Apple or Android.
 Version: 3.1 Storage space: 73.3MB, Cost Free 30-day trial then a monthly or yearly subscription £3.49/£33.99.